taura/build_env/README.md

 ## Eliminate plain passwords from the host

 * after `env/scripts/I35users/users.mk` is run, it leaves plain passwords in the file `env/scripts/I35users/made_users.csv`
+* the following files may contain user passwords in plain text
+  * `env/scripts/I35users/made_users.csv` --- created by `env/scripts/I35users/users.mk`
+  * `data/users.csv` --- created by you
+  * `data/users.sqlite` --- created by `env/scripts/I00db/db.mk`
-* if you bring this file back to your local PC and remove it (and perhaps the original users.csv if it contains plain passwords too) from the VM, then the VM has no files containing users' passwords in plain text
+* if you bring `env/scripts/I35users/made_users.csv` back to your local PC and remove all three files from the VM, then the VM has no files containing users' passwords in plain text
 * by default, users.mk runs only on the master (the VM you directly launched it on), so it will be created only on the master (no need to remove them on other machines)

 * some time later, you may want to add new users, for which you may want to run users.mk again.  this is how things are supposed to work